 About

-Joanne Rush is novelist, a poet and a researcher.
-She holds a PhD in Renaissance Literature and Visual Art from Cambridge University and recently completed a second PhD in Creative Writing.
-Dancing on Knives, her debut novel, has been nominated for the 2025 Booker Prize.
+Joanne Rush is novelist, a poet and an academic.
+She holds two Arts Council funded PhDs - the first in Renaissance Literature and Visual Art from Cambridge University (2010), and the second in Creative Writing from Bath Spa University (2025).
+Dancing on Knives, her debut novel, was nominated for the 2025 Booker Prize.

 Joanne’s second novel, The Girl in the Locket, is a tale of art, identity, and secrets.
 A literary historical detective story, it draws on her fascination for Tudor portrait miniatures.

-Joanne has been giving talks and workshops on literature and creative writing for over 15 years, with recent highlights including Oxford University, Shanghai University, and classes on story-telling and heritage for the Institute of Development Studies in Jordan.
+Joanne has been giving talks and workshops on literature and creative writing for over 15 years, with recent highlights including Oxford University, Shanghai University, and classes on story-telling and heritage for the Institute of Development Studies.